 Dr. Stella Enyi Okereke-Nwokeji, Founder/President, DSEN Foundation

 Dr. Stella Enyi Okereke-Nwokeji, Ph.D., J.D., was born into one of the oldest and prominent Royal families in Imo-State, Nigeria, The Okereke Royal Family of Ngor-Okpala.
 She relocated to the United States in the summer of 1995 to join her husband, Dr. Emmanuel Nwokeji, M.D.

 Following the death of Dr. Okereke-Nwokeji's father, she decided to continue her father's humanitarian legacy and outreach in Nigeria.
 After many years of helping restore hope and dignity to indigent families through her work, she incorporated a non profit 501 C3 organization in 2018 in Germantown, Tennessee called DSEN Foundation.
-DSEN means Dr. Stella Enyi Nwokeji) Foundation.
+DSEN means Dr. Stella Enyi Nwokeji Foundation.
 Dr. Okereke-Nwokeji travels to Nigeria frequently for medical missions and humanitarian outreach.
-She is commitment and determined to make a difference in the lives of indigent families in Imo-State, Nigeria.
+She is commitment and determined to make a difference in the lives of indigent families (women and children) in Imo-State, Nigeria.

 Faith brought her to her husband who was also brought up at a very young age to serve humanity despite his prosperous childhood.
 They have devoted their lives to a purposeful life of serving others to the glory of God.

 The second mantra is a biblically quote, "And do not forget to do good and to share with others, for with such sacrifices God is pleased."
 HEBREWS 13:16

-Her third mantra, "Live A Purposeful Life Devoted To Serving God and Others."...
+Her third mantra is hers, "Live A Purposeful Life Devoted To Serving God and Others."...
 Dr. Stella Enyi Nwokeji

 To help others understand the country, Nigeria were she was born, Dr. Stella Okereke-Nwokeji has written a book about the history of Nigeria.
 To learn more about Nigeria, grab a copy of her book, "The Nigerian History..."
-All proceeds from the book help provide meals to indigent families in Nigeria suffering food security during this pandemic.
+All proceeds from the book help provide meals to indigent families in Nigeria suffering food security.